 America’s decline, and China’s rise, are occurring at a time of transition and disruption, in which the world is shifting from the Industrial Age that shaped the past two centuries to the Information Age, and this will fundamentally reshape global civilisation by transforming work, commerce, entertainment, education, politics, our societies, culture and even values.
 This transition has already begun, leading to massive shifts in economic value as well as social dislocation, much like the Industrial Revolution that ushered in the Industrial Age and displaced agricultural economies.

 No country is perhaps better suited to lead the world into the Information Age than the US.
-It has the scale, power and the raw capacity to innovate the breakthroughs in America’s two biggest challenges to lead the world for the rest of the century are China and itself …the latter stemming from its great success at being an industrial power and lately its bitter internal divisions … however, its superior innovation and risk taking culture provide part of the answer IT, energy, materials and industrials necessary for the world to make the transition.
+It has the scale, power and the raw capacity America’s two biggest challenges to lead the world for the rest of the century are China and itself …the latter stemming from its great success at being an industrial power and lately its bitter internal divisions … however, its superior innovation and risk taking culture provide part of the answerto innovate the breakthroughs in IT, energy, materials and industrials necessary for the world to make the transition.
 America is well placed to succeed in this challenge, particularly since it has the opportunity to make the transition effort an international one, co-opting allies and partners to a shared vision that sees it as the first among equals in ushering the global civilisation that will emerge when the transition to the Information Age has been completed.